aokranj/website/doc/howto-configuration-management.md

-## So how do I work with `configmaps`?
+## So how do I work with `confmaps`?

 Simple.

-To verify that database content matches config maps' definitions:
+To verify that database content matches conf maps' definitions:
 ```
-./wp configmaps verify
+./wp confmaps verify
 ```

-To export the working configuration into config maps (to "update" the config maps):
+To export the working configuration into conf maps (to "update" the conf maps):
 ```
-./wp configmaps update
+./wp confmaps update
 ```
-Some manual tweaks are usually necessary before config maps are ready to be committed into a git repositoy.
+Some manual tweaks are usually necessary before conf maps are ready to be committed into a git repositoy.

-To apply the configuration defined in config maps to the database:
+To apply the configuration defined in conf maps to the database:
 ```
-./wp configmaps apply --commit
+./wp confmaps apply --commit
 ```

 For the basics, that's it.